robertdebock/presentations/terraform-new-things.md

 # Precondition

-To check if a resource meets the requirements to be usable.
+Check if a resource meets the requirements to be usable.

-Can be used in a `resource`, `data` and `output` object.
+Can be used in these objects:

+- `resource`
+- `data`
+- `output`

 ----

-First, read the availability zones that can be deployed to.
+Read the availability zones that can be deployed to.

 ```hcl
 # Read the availability zones.